 What is a Hate Crime?

-Why should I report a hate crime?
+Why should you report a Hate Crime?

-How Can I report a Hate Crime?
+How to report a Hate Crime?